Have you only just heard about Micro Four Thirds cameras? If so, you’re in for a treat.

-The Panasonic Lumix GX1 is a camera that has drastically come down in price, and it is also a number one bestseller on Amazon.
+The Panasonic Lumix GX1 is a camera that has drastically come down in price, and it is also a number one bestseller.
 It comes with much of the latest technology, including a 16MP sensor, a touchscreen, loads of external dials, high image quality, and speed comparable to that of the speedy GH2.
 For the enthusiast, it would be hard to find a better camera at such a price.

 Olympus PEN E-P3